webdevholland/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Days 9 - 15: September 16, 2019 (worked overnight into AM)* - PRELIMINARY ENTRY
+### Days 9 - 15: September 16, 2019 (worked overnight into AM)*

 ***Background**:  2:16 am.
 Stretched out on couch in living room with laptop.
 Lofi hip-hop from Chilled Cow softly playing (see Links for the day).
+Dozed off in middle of working on this.
+Forced myself to wrap up already at 5:30 am.

 ***I know I haven't been following the rules of this challenge to a T.  I don't want to get bogged down by rules so I'm modifying them to better suit my lifestyle.
-I think it's more important that I consistently learn & build every day regardless of what day or time it is.
-I'll talk about this later in the README.md as well as in the Rules and FAQ sections of this repo.***
+I think it's more important that I consistently learn every day even if I don't get a chance to update this log.md or Tweet my progress (I have been handwriting notes in a little journal in the meantime).
+I'll talk more about this later in the README.md as well as in the Rules and FAQ sections of this repo.***

 **Today's Summary Progress**:  Reviewed video "Scope & Context (Part 2)" from Brad Schiff's JavaScript course.
 Created CodePen #11 to show how '.call' method is used as part of lesson on context.
 Already watched next video "Miscellaneous Info (Part 1)" so moved on to next six videos, but didn't cover any of them in this log entry.
 See Links for the day.

 **Quick Notes**:
+* '.call' method is attached to a function to allow 'this' keyword to point to an object which will use the function.
-* Context:  '.call' method
+* To see how '.call' method works, go to CodePen #11 in Links for the day.
-* Watched "Miscellaneous Info (Part 2)" video
-* Watched "Building To-Do App (Part 1)" video
-* Watched "Building To-Do App (Part 2)" video
-*
-*

-**Thoughts:**
+* In Section 2 of JS course, "The 10 Days of JavaScript: The Language Itself", watched final three section videos after "Miscellaneous Info (Part 1)" :  "Miscellaneous Info (Part 2)"; "Building To-Do App (Part 1)"; and "Building To-Do App (Part 2)".
+* Misc info vids covered topics like anonymous functions, arrow functions and function hoisting.
+* In Section 3 of JS course, "Server Basics", watched first three section videos:  "Why Do We Need a Server?"; "Node.js Intro"; and "Text Editor Software".

+**Thoughts & Tactics:**
 * Time-consuming process to try to recreate code examples in CodePen (with comments!), update this log.md and finally Tweet about my progress.
 * Maybe too much time spent documenting?
 But isn't documentation part of programmer's job?
 In blog article by Andy Lester called "10 Things You Should Have Learned With Your Software Engineering Degree—or at Coding Boot Camp—but Probably Didn’t", item #6 was "Clear and effective written communication" (see Links for the day).
-* Started listening to JS course videos while driving to/from work; listened straight without pausing.
+* Since JS course videos can be played from phone, started listening to videos while driving to/from work; listened straight through without pausing.
+* Also played videos at other times like during lunch break, before going to sleep or after getting up in the morning.
-* Would listen to same video twice on same day to make up for not pausing video, missing out on visuals and not taking any notes.
+* Would play same video at least twice on same day.
+Repetition helpful since might not be pausing video to take notes or might be missing out on visuals.

 **Links:**
 * Udemy course:  [Learn JavaScript: Full-Stack from Scratch](http://bit.ly/SchiffJSUdemy)